mbeauv/media_gallery/README.md

   end
 end
 ```
-You can check the test app's initializer [here](https://github.com/mbeauv/media_gallery/blob/master/spec/dummy/config/initializers/media_gallery_initializer.rb).
 You can also look at an example of how this can be done with Devise [here](https://github.com/mbeauv/media_gallery/wiki/Integration-with-Devise).

-Lastly, internally media_gallery uses [carrierwave](https://github.com/carrierwaveuploader/carrierwave) to interact with the S3 storage system.
+Lastly, media_gallery uses [carrierwave](https://github.com/carrierwaveuploader/carrierwave) to interact with the S3 storage system.
 Carrierwave needs to be configured appropriately.
 The way we do it is through another initializer file (e.g. config/initializers/carrierwave_s3.rb) which defines something like:

 ```ruby
 class FogSettings